Social story for recess and ways to help kids play

 • Are there any physical limitations or challenges you need to be aware of?
 Talking with your occupational and physical therapists can be super helpful here.

-• What does he/she enjoy most about the playground?
+• What do they enjoy most about the playground?
 Parents can be very helpful with this as well.
 Do they take their child to the playground after school hours?
 What do they find is most enjoyable?

 • Does the student understand safety concerns when it comes to the space and equipment?
 Are they a runner?